mhdslh/notes---Kubernetes/README.md

 18- Ingress controller and Network Plugin must be configured for minikube and kind cluster to be able to use ingress resources and network policies.

+multiple nodes in kind (containers in the background) and volumes on the same path in each node

 ---
 Helpful 'kubectl' commands:
 - kubectl explain <resource-type>: to find out about api version for a resource type.